oblinger/HookAnchorApp/Career/Resume/Resume.md

 -- live videos (long so jump around) https://www.youtube.com/watch?v=IzHb6G97tLw

 _
-### --- 2015.11 - 2016.10 -- Founder/CTO Bizzy Robotics
+### - 2015.11 - 2016.10 - Founder/CTO Bizzy Robotics
 - Developed initial bathroom cleaning robot -- kinematics, sensing, haptic feedback loops, and firmware drivers.
-- Hired/lead the 8 software members of our team, and served as the archiect for development of a Robot OS specialized for household cleaning (for mapping and operating haptically with generalized effectors over arbitary, non-parametric, surfaces.)
+- Hired/lead the 8 software members of our team, and served as the archiect for development of a Robot OS specialized for household cleaning (for mapping and haptic operation with generalized effectors over arbitrary, non-parametric, surfaces.)
 - Co-negotiated the acquisition of the Bizzy Robotics IP and team to Aeolus.
-### --- PAY BY GROUP ---
+### - PAY BY GROUP
-### --- DARPA Materials ---
+### - DARPA Materials

 JEOPARDY